biomiller/LAFB/README.md

 `docker restart jenkins`

-## setting up a freestyle job in Jenkins
+## Set up a freestyle job in Jenkins

 ## Creating a Webhook for the Jenkins job

-## Setting up a pipeline job in Jenkins
+## Set up a pipeline job in Jenkins